Serving all people by providing personalized health and wellness through exemplary care, education and research.

 FMLA.
 To file a lawsuit under the Family and Medical Leave Act, you may choose between filing a lawsuit in court or filing a complaint with the Employment Standards Administration, Wage and Hour Division of the United States Department of Labor.
 For information about the Department of Labor office closes to you, call 1-866-4USWAGE.
 Most complaints filed with the Wage and Hour Division are resolved informally.

 State laws.
 Most states have a state agency that carries out the state fair employment practices law.
 Some states allow you to file a lawsuit in state court.
 For more information about the laws in your state, check out your state division on civil rights or human rights commission, or an attorney who is experienced in job discrimination cases.
 The EEOC Public Information System at 1-800-669-4000 can help you find the appropriate state enforcement agency.
 Also check your local telephone book under "State Government."

-Even if your legal rights were violated, there is no guarantee that a public agency or court will provide you a fair remedy.
+Even if your legal rights were violated, there is no guarantee that a public agency or court will give you a fair remedy.
 A trained job counselor, social worker, nurse, or clergy may help you deal with the personal issues that result from employment discrimination due to your cancer history.

 You can learn more about your employment rights and cancer survivorship from The National Coalition for Cancer Survivorship:

 Silver Spring, MD 20910

 You can learn more about your employment rights and other basic skills to meet challenges posed by a cancer diagnosis from the Cancer Survival Toolbox.
 The Toolbox is a free set of audio programs developed by the National Coalition for Cancer Survivorship, Oncology Nursing Society, and Association of Oncology Social Work.
 The CDs, which are available in English and Spanish, cover:

 Standing Up for Your Rights